-The amendments to PAS 1 and PFRS Practice Statement 2, effective January 1, 2023, require entities to disclose their material rather than their significant accounting policies.
-The amendments define what is 'material accounting policy information' and explain how to identify when accounting policy information is material.
-They further clarify that immaterial accounting policy information does not need to be disclosed.
+This amendment requires entities to disclose their material rather than their significant accounting policies.
+The amendments define what is material accounting policy information' and explain how to identify when accounting policy information does not need to be disclosed.
 If it is disclosed, it should not obscure material accounting information.
+To support this amendment, PFRS practice Statement 2 Making Materiality Judgements was also amended to provide guidance on how to apply the concept of materiality to accounting policy disclosures.
+The Company expects to have reduced disclosures of accounting policies upon the adoption of this amendment.